madepeople/Made_CouchdbSession/README.md

 Magento CouchDB Session Handler
 ==
-This module adds the possibility to use a CouchDB server for storing sessions in Magento.
+This module adds the possibility to use a CouchDB server for storing Magento sessions.

 It has the following benefits: